 Porch railings, balusters, newel posts, columns, window casings, shutters, and architectural details are frequent victims of proportion errors today.
 Why?
 Because few builders understand or know about these rules of design, but convince you that “one size fits all”.
 Proportion is very important, but proportion by itself does not guarantee good architecture.
 The essential principles of architecture derive from regularity, symmetry, and a synthesis of all the other elements.

 The Golden Ratio (same as golden mean and golden rectangle – not the golden rule) discussed earlier by Brent Hull, is a fundamental law not only in architecture but innumerable other fields.
-It applies to the shape of windows and window panes, the arrangement of pictures on a wall, the layout of text on a page, a facial guide for plastic surgeons, etc.
+It applies to the shape of window panes, the layout of text on a page, etc.

 There are many more principles from mathematics and geometry used in architecture to achieve beauty and curb appeal.
 The purpose here is to not make you an architect, but to provide a path for further research if you are interested; and emphasize the point, that following these principles make beauty more of a science, not personal taste.
 Everything we write about on OldHouseGuy.com is based on these principles.
 By following the examples throughout the Old House Guy website, your home will have the curb appeal it was designed to have.